loickreitmann/utils/README.md

 A convenience method that calls `UploadFiles()`, but expects only one file to be in the upload.

 ##### 3. UploadFiles()
+UploadFiles uploads one or more files from a multipart form submission contained within an `http.Request` to the specified `uploadDir` directory.
+It gives the files a random name.
+It returns a slice of `UploadedFile` structs, and potentially an `error`.
+If the optional last parameter is set to `true`, the files won't be renamed.
 ```go
 func (u *Utils) UploadFiles(req *http.Request, uploadDir string, rename ...bool) ([]*UploadedFile, error)
 ```
-Uploads one or more files from a multipart form submission contained within an `http.Request` to the specified `uploadDir` directory.
-It gives the files a random name.
-It returns a slice of `UploadedFile` structs, and potentially an `error`.
-If the optional last parameter is set to `true`, the files won't be renamed.

 ##### 4. MakeDirStructure()
 ```go